TurBoss/TurBoHockeyEditor3000/readme.md

 # TurBo Hockey Editor 3000

-## For NES game nekettsu Hockey game
+## For NES game nekettsu Hockey

-for changin stats and some game basics
+For changing stats and some game basics

 ### Requires